ebullient/ttrpg-convert-cli/docs/configuration.md

 🧪 This config has not been fully tested, so if it goes wrong, raise an issue so we can sort it out properly.

-In the event you have a bad image reference and the copy fails, you can set a fallback path to replace the failing path with something that should be used instead.
+In the event you have a bad image reference and the copy fails, you can set a fallback path for an image that should be used instead.

 ```json
 "images": {